Rev Dr Yung Hun ChoiAssociate Dean & Director of Coursework; Lecturer in OT, KOR

 Yung Hun was born in South Korea (1965) and became a born-again Christian in 1988.
 After the graduation of MDiv and ThM in Korea, he migrated to Auckland, New Zealand.
 In Auckland he had much time to study biblical texts particularly in terms of their literary structure and theology.
 In 2006, he migrated to Sydney, Australia for ministry and teaching.

 As a part time in Chester Hill and then as a full time in Parramatta, Yung Hun has been teaching Korean students in Alphacrucis College since 2008.
-Now he is living in Parramatta CBD with his wife, Sylvia, and two children, Sharon and James.
+Now he is living in Parramatta CBD with his wife, Elijah, and two children, Sharon and James.
 He is a Mahlerian.

 Cert IV Training & Assessment (TAE 40116) (Inspire Education) 2019